-The Heart of the Buddha’s Teaching Summary: 7 Best Lessons from Thich Nhat Hanh
+The Heart of the Buddha’s Teaching Summary: The 7 Best Lessons I Learned From Thich Nhat Hanh

 Who is Thich Nhat Hanh and why listen to him?